 St John's College is a supporter of the Oxford Pathways programme, an initiative coordinated by the Colleges of the University of Oxford, with support from the Sutton Trust.

-The programme aims to provide information, advice and guidance on higher education and Oxford to academically able students and staff members, in non-selective state schools with little history of student progression to Oxford.
+The programme aims to provide information, advice and guidance on higher education and Oxford to academically able pupils and staff members, in non-selective state schools with little history of pupil progression to Oxford.
 All events are run in Oxford, and are free to attend.

 To find out more about Oxford Pathways please visit their website.